eonil/swift-ot4/README.md

 For Snapshot to Snapshot Rendering
 -----------------------------------------------
-`OT4Source` based rendering requires you to keep once created value and mutate it.
-If you don't have choice and want simple snapshot to snapshot rendering you can use `OT4SnapshotView` instead of.
+`OT4Source` based rendering requires you to keep once created value and mutate in-place because to keep internally generated tracking informations.
+If you don't have choice and want just simple snapshot to snapshot rendering you can use `OT4SnapshotView` instead of.

     let v = OT4SnapshotView<OT4KeyValueTree>